cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ```
 python -m pip install -e .[dev]
 ```
-If you use later a model pretrained with 'darts', conflicts can occur while loading the model, if your version differs from the version with which the model was trained.
+If you intend to use a forecasting model pre-trained with [Darts]: Please be aware of potential issues when loading the model, in case of version clashes between the current environment and the one used for training.

 ### **3) Instantiated knowledge graph with time series**

-In order to forecast a time series, this series has to be instantiated using  [the Time Series Client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) beforehand.
+In order to forecast a time series, it needs to be instantiated using the [TimeSeriesClient] beforehand.
-[The district heating instantiation module](https://github.com/cambridge-cares/pirmasens) provides an example how that can look like.
-In case you do not have access you might reach out to sm453@cam.ac.uk to get access.
+[The district heating instantiation module](https://github.com/cambridge-cares/pirmasens) provides an example of how that can look like.
+In case you do not have access you might reach out to _sm453\<at>cam.ac.uk_ to get access.

 ### **4) Endpoints**

-Set your postgres database and blazegraph endpoints in your properties [file](./resources/timeseries.properties).
+Set your `PostgreSQL` database and `Blazegraph` endpoints in your [properties file].

 &nbsp;